TranPhucVinh/C/Physical layer/Signal/Documents/Asynchronous IO signals.md

 On GNU systems SIGIO will always be generated properly if you successfully set asynchronous mode with fcntl.

-SIGIO is triggered when typing into the terminal:
+## SIGIO is triggered when typing into the terminal
 ```c
 #include <stdio.h>
 #include <stdlib.h>